viking-sudo-rm/rusty-dawg/README.md

 The benchmarking spreadsheet requests both the runtime and the memory overhead.
 The total runtime will be printed out by the script's progress bar.
 The benchmarking script will also print out the size of the DAWG at the bottom.

-# Building DAWGs or CDAWGs
+# Building Your CDAWG

+The core functionality of Rusty-DAWG is to build DAWGs and CDAWGs, which are indexing structures for large corpora.
+The CDAWG is a strict improvement of the DAWG, so we recommend using the CDAWG if you are building a new index from scratch.

-To get started building the CDAWG on your corpus, we recommend adapting the [scripts/cdawg/run_pile.sh](https://github.com/viking-sudo-rm/rusty-dawg/blob/main/scripts/cdawg/run_pile.sh) script.
+To get started building a CDAWG on your corpus, we recommend adapting the [scripts/cdawg/run_pile.sh](https://github.com/viking-sudo-rm/rusty-dawg/blob/main/scripts/cdawg/run_pile.sh) script.
 This script was written to build a CDAWG (memory-efficient improvement of DAWG) on the Pile.

 ## `DATA_PATH`